Wroughton: Ellendune Centre

-The Church of England parish church of St John and St Helen has Norman origins but is mostly from the 14th century, with a 15th-century tower.
-The church was restored by T.H.
-Wyatt in 1846 and again in 1852, the 1880s and 1905.
-It was designated as Grade I listed in 1955.

 Wroughton reservoir

 Wroughton reservoir on Overtown Hill Road is a live fishing site.
 The main types of fish are Tench, Bream, Crucian Carp, Rudd and Carp.
 The reservoir is 1.01 hectares in size and the water is fed from the large area of fields above.

 Sport

 Wroughton ASC Swimming Club trains young swimmers and competes in team galas both locally and across Wiltshire, as well as the annual Wiltshire County Championships.

+There is also a local football club, this is for youths and men.

 A greyhound racing track was opened in the fields opposite the Black Horse Hotel and Inn in North Wroughton on 26 July 1930.
 The race distance was 500 yards.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and it was known as a flapping track which was the nickname given to independent tracks.
 It is not known when the racing ended.

 For many years, the twinning committee organised a fun Bowls/Pétanque tournament.
 Some Saint-Germinois would come from the twin-town to play on Wroughton's boulodrome (pétanque terrain) and some Wroughtonians would return the compliment on St Germain's bowling green.